 If you are a carer, and you think that the person you care for could benefit from having additional information in their Summary Care Record, then please support them to discuss this with their GP practice, or, if appropriate, contact their GP practice on their behalf.

-For more information about Summary Care Records, visit the ‘health records’ section on NHS Choices website.
+For more information about Summary Care Records, visit the ‘health records’ section on the NHS website.
 You can also telephone the Health and Social Care Information Centre on 0300 303 5678 or speak to your GP practice.

 Information for clinicians